kittykatattack/learningPixi/README.md

 ### Using aliases

-You can save yourself a little typing and make your code more readable by creating short-form alias for the Pixi objects and methods that you use frequently.
+You can save yourself a little typing and make your code more readable by creating short-form aliases for the Pixi objects and methods that you use frequently.
 For example, is `PIXI.utils.TextureCache` too much to type?
 I think so, especially in a big project where you might use it it dozens of times.
 So, create a shorter alias that points to it, like